 Steve Plytas guest stars as Kurt, the new chef at ‘Fawlty Towers’.
 He lasts for one episode, as he gets himself drunk after being heartbroken.
 He loves Manuel, but Manuel doesn’t love him back.
 There’s also André Maranne as…André, the restaurant owner that recommended Kurt to be the new chef.

-The most memorable scene in ‘Gourmet Night’ is when Basil gave his red car a ‘damn good thrashing’.
-It was so funny to see that scene when the car won’t work and Basil trashed with a branch off a tree.
+The most memorable scene in ‘Gourmet Night’ is when Basil gave his red car a ‘good thrashing’.
+It was very funny to see that scene when the car won’t work and Basil trashed it with a branch off a tree.
 Basil treats the car like a person, especially when he hurls abuse at it from outside.

 I love watching ‘Gourmet Night’ again and again when I see ‘Fawlty Towers’.
 This episode has an evening meal feel to it and I like to have an evening meal at a restaurant when I think about this episode.
 It was funny as Basil presented the duck to the guests and it turned out to be trifle instead.